Tijani-Dia/scratchio/README.md

-# Websocket server from scratch
+# Event loop from scratch

-The goal of this tutorial is to build a websocket server from scratch.

-We will also build our mini `asyncio` framework: `scratchio`.
+I started working on this mini `asyncio` framework: `scratchio` to uunderstand how an event loop works.